 Maine Dairy and Nutrition Council and Maine Dairy Promotion Board share office space that is leased on a month-to-month basis from the Maine Department of Agriculture.
 As of January 1, 2016, the Maine Dairy Promotion Board took over the rent expense.
-The rent is \$1,083 per month.
-Maine Dairy Promotion Board budgets for and expends the entire amount for rent on this lease, thus no amount is shown in the Council's financial statements for rent expense related to this lease.
+The lease is \$1,083 per month.
+The Promotion Board and the Nutrition Council also share a vehicle that is leased from the state of Maine on a month-to-month basis, which ended in October of 2020.
+The rent was a flat rate of \$135 per month plus mileage.
+Maine Dairy Promotion Board budgets for and expends the entire amount for rent and lease on these leases, thus no amount is shown in the Council's financial statements for rent or lease expense related to these leases.